Five Minutes - Introducing a New Writing System - Abstracting Realism (AR)

 With every chapter, the lines between fear, desire, loyalty, and manipulation blur.
 Every choice twists tighter.
 Every revelation cuts deeper.

-Five Minutes is a psychological thriller told through the immersive, thought-driven lens of Abstracting Realism™, pulling readers directly inside the characters’ minds as their truths unfold — feels like a movie in your head.
+Five Minutes is a psychological thriller told through the immersive, thought-driven lens of Abstracting Realism™, pulling readers directly inside the characters’ minds as their truths unfold, and it feels like a "movie in your head."

 Welcome to your story.

-Your contribution helps with legal protection and beta testing, and you will be helping to reshape modern fiction.
+Your contribution helps with legal protection, beta testing, and you will be helping to reshape modern fiction.

 You are about to participate in beta reading a revolutionary writing system called Abstracting Realism (AR) - a new approach to storytelling that allows readers to experience characters' consciousness directly rather than simply reading about it.